chapter 01

 Jesus laughed.

-"We are very alive.
+“We are very alive.
+This is so very real.
 Helene.
 I have read books that are older than the Torah.
-Books that don't know of Moses.
-The world is very big and some say, very old."
+Books that don’t know of Moses.
+The world is very big and some say, very old.”

-"Yes.
-So we don't forget growing and learning."
+“Yes.
+So we don’t forget growing and learning.
+So we don’t stagnate.”

 Jesus had taken an interest in learning something from everything written.
 To train his mind how to think so that he could work on freeing himself from conviction and step into every bit of his being.
 He was very convincing.
 Eventually I reached out to touch him and dance with him in heaven.

 When we were together, the universe seemed to smile at us and hold our devils at a great distance.
 And it was something bigger than the two of us.
-It was all of us communing through creatures of skin.
+It was all of life making contact by communing through creatures of skin.

 "I could be."

-"I hope you never are.
-Normal is blindness."
+“I hope you never are.
+Normal is so very stuffy.”

-"Yes.
-And soon I will be normal.
-You will be normal.
+“Yes.
+And soon it will be normal to be as an angel beast.
+Your brightness will be normal.
 It will be normal that we hear one another and understand.
-We will all see and understand."
+We will all see and understand.
+Not everything all at once but more and more so that we will know that we are the gods.
+The wingless angels under no written law.”

 "I'd like to see it."